laravel-enso/tutorials/README.md

 ### Features

 - allows for a user friendly way of teaching users how to use the interface of the application
-- permits adding, updating and deleting tutorial entries that can be then automatically shown for the selected route
+- permits adding, updating and deleting tutorial entries that can then be automatically shown for the selected route
-- tutorials start automatically the first time you visit a page that has any tutorial entries set
-- the tutorial functionality may be restarted from the right-hand sidebar, using the `?` button
+- the tutorial functionality may be started/restarted from the right-hand sidebar, using the `?` button

 ### Under the Hood